eliranwong/toolmate/README.md

 - Enhanced support for Google Gemini API for core functionalities.
 At present, LetMeDoIt AI utilizes Gemini Pro for chat and vision capabilities.
 However, due to [limited and inadequate support for function calling](https://github.com/eliranwong/letmedoit/issues/52) within the Gemini API, it has not been leveraged for the core features of LetMeDoIt AI.
 - The capability to manage more complex, multi-stage, or multi-step tasks/projects.
 Our goal is to expand LetMeDoIt AI's ability to automate intricate tasks through the simple application of flexible plugins.

-The development of this project aims to fulfill these user requests, thereby significantly enhancing the LetMeDoIt AI suite by incorporating these features and innovations.

 Beyond responding to user requests, the creator of LetMeDoIt AI harbors a vision that, in the near future, everyone will have access to a customizable, tailor-made and personal AI assistant, reminiscent of Iron Man's Jarvis.
 It is crucial that these personal AI assistants are compatible with standard computer hardware, removing the barrier of requiring expensive technological investments from users.
 This initiative is geared towards constructing FreeGenius AI that champions compatibility with readily available and affordable computing hardware.

 # Goals